verana-labs/decentralized-trust-spec/spec.md

 - `service_name` (string) (*mandatory*): DTS name.
 UTF8 charset, max length: 512 bytes.
 - `service_description` (string) (*mandatory*): DTS description.
 UTF8 charset, max length: 2048 bytes.
 - `service_logo` (image) (*mandatory*): the logo of the DTS, as it will be shown in browsers and search engines.
 - `minimum_age_required` (integer) (*mandatory*): minimum required age to connect to service.
 Allowed value: 0 to 255.
-Used by browsers that provide a simple birthdate based parental control.
+Used by browsers that provide a simple birth date based parental control.
 - `terms_and_conditions` (string) (*mandatory*): URL of the terms and conditions of the DTS.
-It is recommended to store terms and conditions in a file repository that allows file hash verification (IPFS).
+It is recommended to store terms and conditions in a file, in a repository that allows file hash verification (IPFS).
+- `terms_and_conditions_hash` (string) (*optional*): If terms and conditions of the DTS are stored in a file, optional hash of the file for data integrity verification.
 - `privacy_policy` (string) (*mandatory*): URL of the terms and conditions of the DTS.
 MAY be the same URL that `terms_and_conditions` if file are combined.
 It is recommended to store privacy policy in a file repository that allows file hash verification (IPFS).
+- `privacy_policy_hash` (string) (*optional*): If privacy policy of the DTS are stored in a file, optional hash of the file for data integrity verification.

 :::todo Todo
 Define if logo must be a URL or an embedded picture.
 I'm more into an embedded picture.
-Let's discuss it
+Let's discuss it!
 :::

 [DTS-DTS-CRED-2] The DTS credential [[ref:issuer]] of the [[ref: verifiable credential]] MUST be a [[ref:DID]] that resolves to a [[ref: DTS]].
 Issuer CAN be the same [[ref: DTS]] [[ref:DID]].

-[DTS-DTS-CRED-3] DTS Credential MUST include a reference to a DTS Credential Schema and the DTS Credential Schema must be located in a [[ref: trust registry]].
+[DTS-DTS-CRED-3] DTS Credential MUST include a reference to a DTS Credential Schema and the DTS Credential Schema must be located in a [[ref: verifiable data registry]].
 Schema MUST be defined as an official [[ref: essential credential schema] of the [[ref: trust registry]].

 ```json
 {